sumbach/modern-cljs/doc/tutorial-22.md

 Subprocess failed
 ```

 Good.
-The only unit test currently included with the project is the
+The only unit test currently defined in the project is a
-one that we wanted to fail to remember us that we still have to define
+failing test to remind us that we still have to define
 unit tests.

 #### Package

-Let's now verify if, by moving all that stuff from the
+Let's now verify if, by moving all that stuff from
-`project.clj` file to the `profiles.clj` file, we are still in
+`project.clj` to `profiles.clj`, we are still in
 control of the generated `jar` package.

 ```clj